 Stunning Lyrid Meteor Shower To Light Up The Sky This Week

-One of the oldest-known meteor showers will be lighting up our night skies for the next few weeks.
+One of the oldest-known meteor showers will be lighting up our night skies this week.

-The Lyrid meteor shower will peak on April 22, but meteors will be visible from as early as this week.
+The Lyrid meteor shower will peak on April 22, but meteors will be visible earlier.

 Stargazers are in for a real treat.
 Peak meteor activity is generally about 20 meteors per hour, but the Lyrid is known for bursts that are well above that amount.
 Each streak will be visible for several seconds, as meteors skim the Earth’s atmosphere and leave trails of dust behind them.